-Make sure you serve the Statement of Claim or 'points of claim' by the date ordered by the court at the first or further directions hearing.
+Make sure you serve the Statement of claim or 'points of claim' by the date ordered by the Court.

-After you've served the Statement of Claim, your employer will usually have to file and serve a Defence.
-They will need to serve it on you by the date ordered by the court at the first or further directions hearing.
+After you've served the Statement of claim, your employer will usually have to file and serve a Defence on you by the date ordered by the Court.
 If they don't, you should get

 For more information about how to prepare evidence, see